Why Electric Boilers are Great for Flats

 No need for an annual service

 Gas and oil boilers must be serviced annually to ensure the efficient and safe running of the unit.
-Thanks to not producing any waste gases and having very few moving parts, this isn’t necessary with an electric boiler – saving you between £60 – £120 every year.
-If you have a hot water cylinder installed externally to the boiler unit, this should be serviced annually.
+This isn't always necessary with an electric boiler which could save you £60-£120 every year.

 Cheaper to install